tueimage/8dm50-machine-learning/software.md

 [![](http://img.youtube.com/vi/AxSwTvnwCUU/0.jpg)](http://www.youtube.com/watch?v=AxSwTvnwCUU "")

-Note that at the `8DM50-Code` folder at the end of the video should be the folder containing the course source code that you have downloaded.
+Note that the `8DM50-Code` folder at the end of the video should be the folder containing the course source code that you have downloaded.

 # Working with Git